boxabirds/agent-tools/docs/mcp-vs-rest.md

 # MCP vs RESTful API: A Comparison

-This document explains the differences between the Model Context Protocol (MCP) and RESTful API interfaces provided by agent-tools, helping you choose the right one for your use case.
+This document explains the differences between the Model Context Protocol (MCP) and RESTful API interfaces provided by mcp-code-parser, helping you choose the right one for your use case.

 ## Overview